SymX: Energy-based Simulation from Symbolic Expressions: Limitations and Future Work

-Arguably the most significant limitation of symbolic and automatic differentiation is that some expressions, while differentiable, may contain partial expressions in their expression graph that are non-differentiable.
+\paragraph*{Singularities} Arguably the most significant limitation of symbolic and automatic differentiation is that some expressions, while analytically differentiable, may contain partial expressions in their expression graph that are non-differentiable.
 Therefore, evaluating the result near a non-differentiable point in the intermediate expression may cause the intermediate result to become numerically unstable.
 Typically these kind of issues occur when the scalar expression contains norms, square roots or more generally fractional powers, as we have already seen in the symbolic definition of the friction energy, Section~\ref{sec:contact_friction}.
 Users may be taught to be wary of these issues in the presence of such expressions and apply workarounds like smooth approximations provided by the framework, but ultimately this is not foolproof.
-A mechanism for automatic reformulation of the expression to avoid such problems would be an important improvement.
-In the interim, we could augment our system to optionally detect such potential problems and notify the user, so that they may try a different formulation or use the stable operators provided.
+A mechanism for automatic reformulation of the expression to avoid such problems would be an improvement.
+In the interim, the system could be augmented to optionally detect such potential problems and notify the user, so that they may try a different formulation or use the stable operators provided.

+Finally, a natural next step for \framework to improve its \chn{performance} is to provide support for GPU execution. \chn{ Since SymX already implements read-only views of the data required for computing global derivatives, synchronizing data between the host and device would be straightforward.
+Extending the code generation process to produce GPU-compatible code for derivative evaluation can be accomplished analogously to the existing CPU code generation.
+Assembly and linear algebra operations could be performed using standard GPU libraries such as cuSPARSE~\cite{NVIDIA_cuSPARSE_12_9}. }